Black Water (Tinashe album): Critical reception

-Reviews for Black Water were generally positive reviews, with the comments on popular mixtape site DatPiff being positive, as well as receiving promotional space on the main page of DatPiff, and peaking at number five on the most downloaded chart on its first day of release and drawing comparisons to Aaliyah and Mýa via fans on social networking site Twitter.

-MuuMuse.com commented on her growth in this mixtape since her past mixtapes saying "like her past two free offerings 2012′s In Case We Die and Reverie — Black Water plays host to plenty of sensual vocals, downtempo beats and murky, The Weeknd-leaning mood music for your listening enjoyment past the midnight hour."

-Fact Magazine criticized her vocals falling flat at times saying "The biggest knock on Tinashe has been a voice that often falters at higher registers and tends to get too breathy: that problem is particularly noticeable on the Inc.-produced ‘Middle of Nowhere’, and she's practically whispering on closer ‘Ain’t Ready’.
+MuuMuse commented on her growth in this mixtape since her past mixtapes saying "like her past two free offerings 2012's In Case We Die and Reverie — Black Water plays host to plenty of sensual vocals, downtempo beats and murky, The Weeknd-leaning mood music for your listening enjoyment past the midnight hour".
+Fact criticized her vocals falling flat at times saying "The biggest knock on Tinashe has been a voice that often falters at higher registers and tends to get too breathy: that problem is particularly noticeable on the Inc.-produced 'Middle of Nowhere', and she's practically whispering on closer 'Ain't Ready'.
 Yet, when she balances the breathiness with something more concrete, it pays off.
-She explores her full range on ‘Black Water’, knowing when to give a light touch to a melody reminiscent of 90s R&B."
+She explores her full range on 'Black Water', knowing when to give a light touch to a melody reminiscent of 90s R&B".

 Track listing

 Credits adapted from ASCAP and BMI.